getsentry/sentry-docs/src/collections/_documentation/workflow/user-settings.md

 ## Deploy Notifications

-Choose a Deploy Notifications option to keep track of deployment details like release version, environments, and commit reviews.
-You can fine-tune options from the dropdown next to each organization.
+Choose a Deploy Notifications option to keep track of deployment details such as release version, environments, and commit reviews.
+Fine-tune options from the dropdown next to each organization.

 {% asset user-settings/us-deploy.png alt="Deploy Notifications selection in Notifications under User Settings" width="673" %}